 UPDATED March October 29, 2023

-Diana Lake will have limited openings for business this winter and we have revised many elements of our operation to reduce the likelihood of COVID-19 transmission on our trips.
-Outdoor activities such as backcountry skiing and snowshoeing help reduce risk, and more importantly improve our attitude as well as our physical and mental health.
-(Please contact us at email@example.com for more detailed information about booking a Winter 2020-2021 trip.)
+Diana Lake will again be open for business in both winter and summer 2023.
+We have revised many elements of our operation to reduce the likelihood of infectious disease (such as COVID-19 and influenza) transmission at our lodge.
+Outdoor activities such as hiking, climbing and fishing help reduce risk, and more importantly improve our attitude as well as our physical and mental health.
+(Please contact us at email@example.com for more detailed information about booking a winter or summer trip.)

 How we organize groups

 At this time we are able to accommodate all groups in our cozy Lodge and new Bunkhouse.

 Diana Lake Lodge is closely following the Backcountry Lodges of BC Association best practices (see their template here), the health orders and guidance documents of the BC Provincial Government, and the recommendations of WorkSafeBC.
 Diana Lake Lodge does not directly provide guided services – if you bring a guide, check with them for their best practices.

 Please review our cancellation policy.
 There are no refunds due to last minute cancellation.
 However if an individual needs to cancel due to illness, then you may replace that individual without penalty.
 If you want more detailed information about booking a Winter or Summer 2023 trip, please contact us at firstname.lastname@example.org